Argentine stocks finish year down nearly 50 percent

 "What 2008 showed is that emerging markets weren't shielded from the U.S. mortgage crisis.
 This problem hit commodities and as a result of that, it hit the region's markets," said Marcelo Trovato, an analyst at the Caja Social de Inversiones brokerage in Buenos Aires.

 In Tuesday's session, energy-related stocks led the gainers.
-Brazil's state energy company Petrobras APBR.BA (PETR4.SA: Cotización) rose 2.76 percent to 41 pesos per share.
+Brazil's state energy company Petrobras APBR.BA (PETR4.SA) rose 2.76 percent to 41 pesos per share.

 Trade volume remained scant at $5.8 million.